2024 Scholarships - Delaware County | CampusReel

 2024 Delaware County Scholarships

 Delaware County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 16% of Delaware County residents in Ohio over the age of 25 have graduated with a professional degree - 23% have completed high school.
+Despite high costs, 52% of Delaware County residents in Pennsylvania over the age of 25 have graduated with a professional degree - 11% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Delaware County residents in Ohio will continue to need help paying for college.
-4,678 men and 4,375 women are enrolled in grades 9-12 while 3,305 men 3,591 women are currently undergraduates in college.
+It’s clear that Delaware County residents in Pennsylvania will continue to need help paying for college.
+17,248 men and 16,464 women are enrolled in grades 9-12 while 17,549 men 20,067 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Delaware County residents and can help pay for school in a variety of ways.
 Delaware County scholarships, whether they are exclusively available to Delaware County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Delaware County residents.

 How much total award money and scholarships are available for Delaware County residents?